What are Baccarat Bets and Side Bets

 Matching Dragon

-• 6 cards = 100:1 payout
+- 6 cards = 100:1 payout

-• 5 cards = 60:1
+- 5 cards = 60:1

-• 4 cards = 40:1
+- 4 cards = 40:1

-• 3 cards = 20:1
+- 3 cards = 20:1

-• 2 cards = 3:1
+- 2 cards = 3:1

-• 1 card = 1:1
+- 1 card = 1:1

-• No cards of a specific rank = Loss
+- No cards of a specific rank = Loss

-Bets to Avoid
+Which Bets to Avoid for UK Players

 The baccarat side bets can work against the player in most cases, as they have a huge house edge, and the high payouts usually don’t cover the losses.
-But, if the player has a good side bets betting strategy, they can really bring some fascinating profits in the long term.
+But, if the player has a solid side bets betting strategy, they can really bring some fascinating profits in the long term.
 Unfortunately, that requires a huge budget and a lot of patience.

-Are Side Bets Worth it?
+Are Baccarat Side Bets Worth It for British Gamblers?

 Baccarat is a game that offers a range of different bets for players to choose from.
 The straightforward way to approach the game is by sticking to the main banker, player, and Tie bets.
 On the other hand, if the player is seeking more excitement, there are some baccarat side bets in addition to the main ones.